zhhhwang/Hadoop-and-Pyspark/README.md

 # Hadoop-and-Pyspark
-Two projects work with Hadoop and PySpark on University of Michigan flux clusters
+Two projects work with Hadoop and PySpark on the University of Michigan flux clusters